 Constructed in the 17th century but heavily modified a century later, this castle—actually more of a fortress—lords over Montjuïc hill.
-Its use as a military bastion spans from the 1600s into the mid-1800s, when Barcelona was the site of a number of government insurgencies.
-It was later used as a prison and execution site for anarchists—most notoriously during the Franco regime, when the exiled president of Catalonia, President Lluís Companys, was killed there by a firing squad in 1940.
+Its use as a military bastion spans from the 1600s to the mid-1800s, when Barcelona experienced a number of government insurgencies.
+It was later used as a prison and execution site for anarchists—most notoriously during the Franco regime, when the exiled president of Catalonia, Lluís Companys, was killed there by a firing squad in 1940.
 Today it’s a museum tracing the castle’s long military history.
-The viewing platform atop the castle’s parade ground provides excellent views of the city and harbor below.
+A platform atop the castle’s parade ground provides excellent views of the city and harbor below.
 Castle admission is free on Sundays after 3 p.m.

 Getting here takes as much or as little effort as you want.
 If you’re in it for the workout, start at Nou de la Rambla and walk uphill.
 Just.
 Keep.
 Walking.
 Gardens and dog parks are scattered along the way if you need a break from the steep incline.
 A sky gondola is also available to take you from one side of Montjuic to the other, providing panoramic mountain-to-sea views of Barcelona.
 If that sounds a little too exhausting, hop-on-hop-off buses will bring you to the castle entrance.
 The castle’s upper decks offer yet more stunning views of the city and shoreline, and certain interior rooms describe the history of Catalonia and Montjuic Castle itself.
 No matter how you make your way up the mountain, the views and the history lesson are well worth the trek.